 How to Be an Effective Advocate

-As an advocate, you will be a key influencer helping to spread the message of the importance of compounding pharmacists and access to customized medications.
-You will have access to information and resources that will give you the tools you need to communicate and share our message.
+As an advocate, your help is essential in helping to preserve patient access to these vital medications by sharing your story of the importance of compounding pharmacists and access to these vital customized medications.
+You will have access to information and resources that will give you the tools you need to communicate and share your story and message.
 You may want to write or call an elected official, write an editorial for your local newspaper, attend a meeting or help mobilize others - your role as advocate could be many things.
-What’s most important is that you take action.
+What’s most important is that you take action and share your story.

-Remember everyone plays an important role in moving this issue forward.
-You should feel comfortable communicating with elected officials, regulators, your colleagues and friends on any issue you may have, including compounding pharmacy issues.
+Remember everyone plays an important role in making certain that access to these important medications is preserved.
+You should feel comfortable sharing your story and communicating with elected officials, regulators, your colleagues and friends on any issue you may have, including compounding pharmacy issues.
 Whether you’re communicating with an elected official or one of their staff members - in writing, by phone, or in person - there are some essential guidelines to follow.

 - Introduce Yourself—Provide your name, say where you live, and describe your point of view; e.g., a compounding pharmacist, a patient who depends on compounded treatments, a prescriber of compounded medications, a concerned parent or family member, etc.

 - Be Direct About the Purpose of Your Communication—Tell your official exactly on which issues you are concerned.

-- Provide Evidence—Highlight your own story and share key facts about the benefits of compounding pharmacies.
+- Share YOUR Story —Highlight your own story and share key facts about the benefits of compounding medications to you and your family.

 - Be Respectful—You can be firm and express strong feelings, but be sure to remain polite with elected officials and their staff.